cloudfoundry-community-attic/bosh-cloudfoundry/tutorials/build-your-own-heroku-with-cloudfoundry.md

 * Git (1.8+) installed on your local machine
 * Internet access
 * About an hour of your time (about 5 minutes of your human activity)
-* Possibly doesn't support Windows (please let me know if you have any success or failure)
+* Doesn't support Windows (lack of rsync for windows)

 Optionally: